-In 2013, the CG&C Committee decided to undertake a comprehensive review of Capstone's Director and senior management compensation practices and Hugessen Consulting Inc. ("Hugessen") was engaged by the CG&C Committee to provide such advice.
-See "5.1.2.3.
-External Compensation Consultants".
-Effective January 1, 2014, the Board adopted a flat fee structure for Director compensation.
-The Board believes that the flat fee structure aligns better with the role of a Director.
+Following the comprehensive review of Capstone's Director and senior management compensation practices undertaken by the CG&C Committee in 2013, pursuant to which Hugessen Consulting Inc. ("Hugessen") was engaged by the CG&C Committee to provide advice (see "5.1.2.3.
+External Compensation Consultants"), the Board adopted a flat-fee structure for Director compensation effective January 1, 2014.
+The Board believes that the flat-fee structure aligns better with the role of a Director.
 A Director's duty is to be available to assist and represent Capstone 365 days a year.
 While attendance at meetings is an important part of that duty, providing advice outside of meetings, identifying opportunities for Capstone and generally being attentive to the best interests of Capstone at all times are also important elements of acting as a Director.

-Director compensation is comprised of the following components:
+Director compensation is composed of the following components: